 Continuing, I say, “I am not allowed to know my great-granddaughter.
 I know I do not deserve this.
 Feelings of sadness, loss, bewilderment, and despair consume me.
 I want help.
 Please call your brother and ask him if he knows anyone who deals in this area of this type of loss who can help me.
 I don’t know anyone.”

-You may also enjoy reading, How to Regain Your Natural Enthusiasm.
+You may also enjoy reading, How to Regain Your Natural Enthusiasm

 CLIMBING THE FIRST STEP

-Then, my friend replied, “I am having dinner with my brother tonight.
+Then, my long-time friend replied, “I am having dinner with my brother tonight.
 It is his birthday.
 I will call you in the morning with a name.
 I love you like a sister after knowing you for 32 years.
 This is not about you.
 And I know the players.
 I am older than you and I will venture to say they will be very sorry one day.
 You know the saying: Monkey see.
 Monkey do.”
 Need I say more?

 “The inner resonance of forgiveness rings deeply within.
 Forgiveness is a virtue.
 It provides a person with a grand reward.
 To forgive another is profound relief and spiritual joy.
 It is a gift you reward to yourself.
 Ironically, the curse of estrangement led me to value the virtue of forgiveness to all.” — Honey Good